LightStrike-Zero/Engine397/README.md

 - Created an IDataBuffer interface to abstract the OpenGL buffer object
 - Created an OpenGLDataBuffer class to implement the IDataBuffer interface
 - Created the OpenGLShadowMapBuffer class to handle shadow map
+- Created an OpenGLQuadBuffer to represent a screen quad for the viewport rendering

 ### Changelist v0.1.1
 **10/03/2025** SM